 With software-defined WAN sometimes marketed as an upgraded version of a virtual private network over the internet,...

-many IT teams wonder about the fundamental differences and similarities of selecting SD-WAN vs. VPN services.
+many IT teams wonder about the fundamental differences and similarities of SD-WAN vs. VPN services.

 While the preferred connectivity option for SD-WAN platforms is indeed based on the internet -- or public IP, to be specific -- the technology is connectivity-agnostic.
 SD-WAN marketing teams might want users to believe internet connectivity is the primary option for SD-WAN, but the original concept for software-based networks was -- and still is -- to support multiple interfaces.

-In order to choose the right option for their organizations, enterprise IT teams are looking to cut through the hype surrounding SD-WAN by comparing and contrasting the benefits of SD-WAN vs. VPN.
+In order to choose the right option for their organizations, enterprise IT teams are looking to cut through the hype surrounding SD-WAN by comparing all aspects of SD-WAN vs. VPN.

 A look at VPNs

 At their most basic level, VPNs can prioritize applications and traffic before they are encrypted.
-The value in doing so is limited, however, because once traffic travels within an encrypted tunnel, it cannot be prioritized from the provider network perspective, as the header is encrypted and can't be viewed.
+The value in doing so is limited, however.
+Once traffic travels within an encrypted tunnel, it cannot be prioritized from the provider network perspective, as the header is encrypted and can't be viewed.
 What's left is a best-effort network that supports traffic at a reasonable performance level.